Wagner Moura: Early career in theater and Brazilian cinema (1996–2005)

 With the resumption of Brazilian cinema opening up to new faces, he got roles in several productions with important names, such as Behind the Sun, by Walter Salles; The Three Marias, by Aluizio Abranches; God Is Brazilian, by Cacá Diegues; Nina, by Heitor Dhalia; The Man of the Year, by José Henrique Fonseca; The Middle of the World, by Vicente Amorim.
 In Recife, during the filming of God Is Brazilian, Moura was reading the book Carandiru Station by Drauzio Varella when he found out about the auditions for the film Carandiru.
 Because he was busy with the recordings and unable to appear in the face-to-face auditions in another state, he asked the person in charge of the making of to help him record a tape that would be sent to the production.
 The material was very dark, and it was only possible to hear the actor reading excerpts from the book.
 Some time later Héctor Babenco would call him for a meeting in São Paulo, curious to meet the owner of the voice.
 The actor ended up joining the cast as the prisoner, dealer and drug addict Zico.

-He debuted on television after famous Brazilian actor and Mouras's costar in God Is Brazilian, Antônio Fagundes invite him for a small participation in the popular series Carga Pesada on Rede Globo.
+He debuted on television after famous Brazilian actor and Mouras's costar in God Is Brazilian, Antônio Fagundes invited him for a small role in the popular series Carga Pesada on Rede Globo.
 Then came the series Sexo Frágil, which entered the network's Friday night schedule after its success as a sketch on the TV show Fantástico.

 The play Dilúvio em Tempos de Seca was shown in Rio de Janeiro, São Paulo and ended its season at the Curitiba Theater Festival at Teatro Guaíra for an audience of more than four thousand people in the two days it was presented.
 With the end of the work, the actor would turn to television and cinema.

-He debuted in telenovelas at A Lua Me Disse by Miguel Falabella, starring the heartthrob Gustavo, a contrast with the other characters he has played so far.
+He debuted in telenovelas at A Lua Me Disse by Miguel Falabella, starring heartthrob Gustavo, a contrast to the other characters he had played before.
 He then amended the telenovela with the limited series JK, the biography of the Brazil's former president Juscelino Kubitschek, playing the title character in his youth.